omarmosharawi/omarmosharawi/README.md

 ## How to reach me 📫

-You can contact me via email at omarmosharawi@gmail.com.
+You can contact me via email omarmosharawi@gmail.com.
 I'm always open to feedback, suggestions, and opportunities.

 <br>